HARPSIE'S WEBSITE -

 As mentioned above, Tanya was the cleanest cat on the planet.
-However, she did exhibit inappropriate elimination after she was diagnosed with chronic renal failure (CRF).
-This is not that uncommon, and it is addressed here.
+However, she did exhibit inappropriate elimination after she was diagnosed with chronic kidney disease (CKD).
+This is not that uncommon, and it is addressed here here.

 This page last updated: 11 February 2008